Topic: Freezer Burned

 Written on October 11, 2020 at 4:30 am, by

 “FREEZER BURNED: Tales of Interior Alaska” is a regular column on the San Juan Update written by Steve Ulvi.
 The aging sow grizzly burned with an incessant urge to gorge on calories as her 10th winter hibernation neared.
-To provide for herself and both cubs through another denning, required an ongoing smorgasbord of nutrient-rich food as Continue Reading
+To provide for herself and both cubs through another denning, required an ongoing smorgasbord of nutrient-rich food Continue Reading

 Breaking the Surly Bonds of Earth